AnandChowdhary/writing/graduation-project.md

 ### Architectural specification

-Why Node.js, why Vue.js, AWS stack details, insert a flowchart with how the server and different parts in the stack work together, i.e., systems architecture flowchart
+Why Node.js, why Vue.js (based on literature research), AWS stack details, insert a flowchart with how the server and different parts in the stack work together, i.e., systems architecture flowchart

 #### On the bleeding edge (of database toolkits)

-Talk about why Prisma 2 was chosen, timing, API example vs. native MySQL and the security benefits of query generators, schema, etc.
+Talk about why Prisma 2 was chosen, timing, API example vs. native MySQL and the security benefits of query generators, schema, etc. All tables have ID, create/update date

 ## Realization